 - Never put wet clothes or any fabric on or close to an electric heater to dry.

-- Unplug your heater when you leave home.
+- Unplug your heater when you're not using it, especially when you go to bed or leave home.

 Fireplaces and Wood Stoves